About Simply The Best/Outside The Box

 To be perfectly honest, before I set eyes on that photo frame and started thinking, I had no idea about Fair Trade.
 Of course I cared for people worse off than myself, but it had never been made so personal to me.
 Now my life took on extra meaning.
 It wasn't just about bringing up a marvellous family with my (long-suffering and) wonderful wife - it was about how I could help others at the same time.

-Since opening the shop, we opened up two more rooms (the photographic studio and gallery never happened...) and the number of products we sell has increased dramatically; as of April 2019 we list over 4,000 different product lines, from over 40 suppliers and coming from over 200 mainly small suppliers.
+Since opening the shop, we opened up two more rooms (the photographic studio and gallery never happened...) and the number of products we sell has increased dramatically; as of April 2019 we listed over 4,000 different product lines, from over 40 suppliers and coming from over 200 mainly small suppliers.
 We don't just sell Fair Trade items; we also source organic and eco-friendly goods, although our mainstay is still Fairly Traded items.

 Given a choice between an item that is Fairly Traded and an item that is not, we will choose the Fairly Traded item every time.
 Sometimes we may stock a Fairtrade item and alternative that is organic - but only if the alternative is not *un*fairly traded; it may be produced in the UK, for instance.
 We sell NO items that are Un-Fairly Traded.

 Over the last year, because of customer demand, we have introduced a range of Scottish souvenirs, which unfortunately are not Fair Trade items.
 We have also increased - and are continuing to increase - our range of wooden educational toys.
 While they aren't Fair Trade items, most of them are FSC and ethical.
-We have also introduced a number of items based on 'Pop Culture' -Marvel, DC Comics, Harry Potter, Pokemon, TY Beanies - which cater for those who are some way on from wooden jgsaw puzzles but haven't quite reached bicycle chain coat hooks :-)
+We have also introduced a number of items based on 'Pop Culture' -Marvel, DC Comics, Harry Potter, Pokemon, TY Beanies - which cater for those who are some way on from wooden jigsaw puzzles but haven't quite reached bicycle chain coat hooks :-)

 Where do we go from here?